yramachers/X-Ray-Beam/README.md

 ## Notes

-Set default physics list as G4EmStandardPhysics_option4 for high precision low energy physics; G4ParticleGun for simple event generation, default is a gamma with 10 keV starting from a circular vertex region with 90 mum radius into the diamond.
+Set default physics list as G4EmStandardPhysics_option4 for high precision low energy physics; G4ParticleGun for simple event generation, default is a gamma with 15 keV starting from a circular vertex region with 8.7 mum Gaussian profile into the diamond.

 Geometry is a vacuum box world with a box made of carbon at density 3.515 g/cm^3 inserted.
 Measures of the diamond box are 5.1 x 3.6 x 0.6 mm^3.